Nuclear Power in Iran

 After two years delay due to Iran's reluctance to agree to returning used fuel to Russia without being paid for it, two agreements were signed early in 2005 covering both supply of fresh fuel for the new Bushehr nuclear reactor and its return to Russia after use.
 The Russian agreement means that Iran's nuclear fuel supply is secured for the foreseeable future, removing any justification for enrichment locally.*

 The reactor was finally due to start up in February 2011 and to "reach first power" in April, and fuel had been loaded by the start of December.
 However, late in February before starting up it was found that a pump had failed and possibly shed metal particles into the primary cooling system, which could damage the fuel elements.
 The fuel therefore had to be unloaded, checked and cleaned, and any debris removed from the pressure vessel.
 The pump concerned was one supplied in the 1970s and was part of the old equipment required to be used under the terms of the Russian contract.
-Eventually the reactor started up on 8 May 2011, was grid connected early in September 2011, and was expected to enter commercial operation about April 2012, but latest estimate is for May 2013.
-It was reported to be at 75% capacity in late March, 94% in early May, and it reached 100% at the end of August 2012.
+Eventually the reactor started up on 8 May 2011, was grid connected early in September 2011, and was expected to enter commercial operation about April 2012, then May 2013, and finally did so in September 2013.*

-The preliminary agreement states that the first reactor of Bushehr nuclear power plant would be operated by a 50-50 Russian-Iranian joint venture during the one-year warranty period.
+AEOI says it will remain under Russian guarantee for another two years from September 2013 “and a number of Russian experts will remain in place to give advice and technical assistance”.* The preliminary agreement states that the first reactor of Bushehr nuclear power plant would be operated by a 50-50 Russian-Iranian joint venture during the one-year warranty period.
 In August 2010 it was agreed that this JV would operate the plant for up to three years before Atomstroyexport gradually withdrew.
 However, in September 2011 after grid connection, Rosatom said: "According to the Iranian legislation, only a national company can be an operator of the nuclear power plant", hence Russian specialists would be invited to work under a contract to be awarded by the Nuclear Power Production and Development Company of Iran (NPPD), with their numbers gradually reducing.
 In May 2012 the first deputy director general of Rosenergoatom Vladimir Asmolov said that all operations related to the reactor equipment control and operation were being carried out by Russian specialists.
 “There is not a single Iranian operator at Bushehr,” he said.
-He explained that the Iranian party had signed an agreement with a Rosatom affiliate, Atomtechexport, which operates the reactor unit.
+He explained that the Iranian party had signed an agreement with a Rosatom affiliate, Atomtechexport (ATE), which operates the reactor unit.
 However, Iranian operators have been trained in Russia.

-The anticipated 7 TWh/yr from the new reactor will free up about 1.6 million tonnes of oil (11 million barrels) or 1800 million cubic metres of gas per year, which can be exported for hard currency.
+The anticipated 7 TWh/yr from the Bushehr reactor frees up about 1.6 million tonnes of oil (11 million barrels) or 1800 million cubic metres of gas per year, which can be exported for hard currency.
+In 2013 Iran’s Energy Minister said that it saved some $2 billion per year in oil and gas.

 Nuclear power reactors